Vine Colorwork Crochet Sock - Free Pattern

 Finishing the Crochet Sock

 Weave in any remaining ends.
-If there are gaps by the heel split use tail ends to close the holes.
-Block your socks if needed by laying flat or using a sock blocker.
+If there are gaps by the heel split, use tail ends to close the holes.
+If needed, block your socks by laying them flat or using a sock blocker.